 Wall sculptures are a unique presentation of photography because they are 3-dimensional.
 A photograph is two-dimensional having only length and width.
 Adding a real third dimension to a photographic print - depth - adds an extra experience when viewing the image.
-It becomes a PhotoSculpture.
+It becomes a for sculpture for the wall - a PhotoSculpture.

 Light falling over shapes and forms create shadows and shadows create depth both real and perceived.
 Shadow